ClementNerma/Rave/docs/hybrid.md

 ## Mutables

 In SilverNight, every single value is either a primitive or an object.
-To describe what a primitive or an object is, we use a _type_, which simply consists in set of methods, properties and other things that provides tools to manipulate an entity, like a variable or a constant.
+To describe what a primitive or an object is, we use a _type_, which simply consists in a set of methods, properties and other things that provides tools to manipulate an entity, like a variable or a constant.
 You can also see it as a describer that indicates what kind of value an entity can take.

 _Tip :_ For those who already programmed in Java, C, C++ or Rust, the concept of type is roughly the same in SilverNight.